malmiO/malmiO/README.md

 #  Hello, Welcome to my Github profile

 - 👋 Hi, I’m Malmi Oshadhi.
-- 👀 I’m interested in Robotics , AI and Problem Solving
+- 👀 I’m interested in  software development and web development.
-- 🌱 I’m currently Software Engineering undergraguate at NIBM.
+- 🌱 Currently, I am a Software Engineering undergraguate at NIBM.

 <!---
 malmiO/malmiO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.